Amalfi & Puglia

 About southern Italy

-Most of southern Italy is still relatively un-touristed, giving you an authentic experience of Italian life in places like Lecce, Otranto, and Matera.
-The areas that are popular, like Capri, Positano, and Sorrento, are so for a reason - they're unbelievably beautiful with great food and constant sunshine.
+While parts of Europe are extremely busy in the summer months, most of southern Italy is still relatively un-touristy.
+You'll find authentic Italian life in places like Lecce, Otranto, and Matera.
+The areas that are more popular, which you'll see when we visit the Amalfi Coast (Capri, Positano, and Sorrento) are so for a reason - they're unbelievably beautiful with great food, beautiful beaches, and constant sunshine.

 GOOD TO KNOW